emberjs/website/source/blog/2018-06-01-the-emberjs-times-issue-49.md

 Be kind,

-the crowd and the Learning Team
+Chris Manson, Amy Lam, Ryan Mark, Jessica Jordan and the Learning Team